fengpeiyuan/ipconv/README.md

 # Ipconv

-* Convert ip address to decimal value or converse.
+* Convert ip address to decimal value or reverse.

 ## Usage